 These women don’t mess around

-This year, the Mason women will celebrate some significant milestones in their lives, including Mia’s nine years of being cancer free.
+This year, the Mason women are celebrating significant milestones, including Mia being nine years cancer-free.
 It seemed like the right time for them to tell their story.

 We’re not messing around.